LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 -------End of Algorithm-------
 {% endhighlight %}

-Wow, this is a lot of production rules!
+Wow, that is a lot of production rules!
 Not to mention, a lot of starting nonterminals identified!
-I’m sure if we mapped this entire set into a visible tree, we would not only have a huge tree to look at, but be able to reproduce all sentences found in our array by starting with a S!
+I’m sure if we mapped this entire set into a visible tree, we would not only have a huge tree to look at, but be able to reproduce all sentences found in our array by starting with a given S!

 At this point, I wanted to play around with my new CFG and generate some random sentences.
-But before I do this, I have to define which production rules make up S, use NLTK CFG class to map these rules for further tool use, and then finally generate some random yoda sentences!
+But before I do this, I have to: define which production rules make up S, use NLTK CFG class to map these rules for further use, and then finally generate some random yoda sentences!
 Lets see this final piece in action:

 <!--![NLP Contributors](/assets/post2/final_print_method.png){: width="800"}-->